 8.1 Encoding

-1-Ticket from Producers is submitted, ticket can be found on sharepoint under Content Development welcome page.
+1-Ticket from Producers is submitted, ticket can be found on SharePoint under Content Development welcome page.
 [PD Content Submit.xls]

 2-Files matching ticket are found on Arcstorage Raid under Exports folder

 Squeeze is our encoding software used to compress files.
 We use Squeeze because of the user capability and easy function to create jobs.
 Plus at one point in time it was one of the only encoders at the time that gave us the correct codec we needed.
 With Squeeze we have the capability to upload directly to our server when encoding is done.
 Plus we can create “Jobs” or “Batches” to customize our encoding.
 As of current we have three different video presets we use on each video file added to the job, they are itemized below.
 These settings came from multiple tests of bitrates and resolutions.
 A team between content development and software development was formed to choose these settings.
 The lower bitrate is to accommodate schools and districts with a small bandwidth.
 The higher bitrate is to give those schools and district with more bandwidth better quality in the video experience.
 We still house the flv because the apple devices could not play the mp4 codecs.
 That has been corrected and will phase out of the player in the months to come.